timholy/ProfileView.jl/README.md

   Launching `ProfileView.view(nothing)` opens a blank window, which you can populate with saved data by clicking on the "open" icon.

+- After clicking on a bar, you can type `warntype_last` and see the result of `code_warntype` for the call represented by that bar.

 **NOTE**: ProfileView does not support the old JLD-based `*.jlprof` files anymore.
 Use the format provided by FlameGraphs v0.2 and higher.